UP | HOME

 • For example, spheres, cubes, cylinders, lines

-• Markers are drawn by publishing marker messages
+• Markers are drawn by publishing visualization_msgs/msg/Marker messages.

 • By default, the Marker display type listens on the visualization_marker topic, but this can be changed in the rviz2 gui or with remapping.